IcebladeLabs/Minerva-2026-CEWIT-Hackathon/README.md

 ## The Problem

 In smart factories where manufacturing is autonomous, safety remains a pressing concern.
-Supervision is normally driven by cameras, which can be monitored remotely: either by a human or by an AI running in the cloud.
-However, in the case of a network outage, the loss of supervision can be deadly: undetected fires, jammed machines, or other anomalies can lead to production delays, massive financial losses, and danger for human workers on site.
+Supervision is normally driven by cameras, which are monitored remotely: either by a human or by an AI running in the cloud.
+However, in the case of a outage, the loss of supervision can be deadly: undetected fires, jammed machines, or other anomalies can lead to production delays, massive financial losses, and danger for human workers on site.

 ## Our Solution